Is Costco Wholesale Corporation (COST) a Keeper?

 Telsey Advisory Group gave a rating of “Outperform” to COST, setting the target price at $615 in the report published on March 04th of the current year.

-During the last 5 trading sessions, COST fell by -1.31%, which changed the moving average for the period of 200-days by +12.00% in comparison to the 20-day moving average, which settled at $531.72.
-In addition, Costco Wholesale Corporation saw -4.91% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, COST rose by +3.21%, which changed the moving average for the period of 200-days by +12.74% in comparison to the 20-day moving average, which settled at $536.56.
+In addition, Costco Wholesale Corporation saw -2.59% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading